 Monthly Recurring Revenue

-If you sell memberships, maintenance fees, hosting fees, subscriptions, this is a very important number for you, as you want to increase it.
+If you sell memberships, maintenance fees, hosting fees, and subscriptions, this is a very important number for you as you want to increase it.

-Recently, I helped a client to set his MRR target as enough to pay all his bills, so he could know that he’d have enough money coming in from this side of his business to cover payroll, office rent, his own software subscriptions etc.
+Recently, I helped a client set his MRR target as enough to pay all his bills so he could know that he’d have enough money coming in from this side of his business to cover payroll, office rent, his own software subscriptions, etc.

 MRR is often used with DD – direct debits or regular payments on your clients’ debit or credit cards.